 It’s the law of the land so there’s no need to include how you deal with late payments on your invoices, though you can do if you want it to act as a deterrent for slack payers.
 The fees don’t come close to covering the stress of late payments or the time it takes to chase them but they are a back-up and show you mean business.

 Offer early payment discounts

 Some people offer lower prices for early payment.
 I’ve not tried this – let me know if you have in the Comments.
-For example, if you’re invoicing £1000 you could encourage someone to pay promptly by charging them a 5% discount if they pay within 7 days.
+For example, if you’re invoicing £1000 you could encourage someone to pay promptly by giving them a 5% discount if they pay within 7 days.

-Remember life happens
+Remember: life happens

 People leave jobs, they’re ill, have accidents, go through divorces, emails get lost, processes don’t work… shit happens.
 And sometimes that means you’ve been waiting eagerly for weeks for that moolah to drop into your account but no one else even remembers you sending your invoice.
 By the time it’s late you’re already annoyed and possibly put out by the impact on your cash flow, but the person at the other end has only just heard what’s going on.

 It’s worth remembering that you’ll still want to be friends with your client in three weeks when you’ve been paid and all is well in the world, so try and cut them some slack if there’s a good explanation.
 Just knowing what’s gone on can really help – even if it doesn’t get you paid any faster.